gamedevpl/www.gamedev.pl/js13k2024/game/design/ui.md

    - Appears when 1-2 steps away from spawning a monster
    - Text: "Monster incoming!"

-2. Power-up Indicators (if implemented)
+2. Active Bonus Indicators
-   - Small icons for available power-ups
+   - Small icons representing active bonuses
-   - Greyed out when unavailable
+   - Countdown timer for each active bonus

+3. Level Name
+   - Displays the current level's name
+   - Positioned at the bottom center

 ## Game Grid
 - White lines forming a square grid